pilotmoon/PopClip-Extensions/README.md

 PopClip is also bundled with a few libraries from npm, including the HTTP library [axios](https://axios-http.com/docs/intro), which you can load using `const axios = require('axios')`.
 This is a lot easier to use than XMLHttpRequest!

+Due to macOS's App Transport Security, PopClip can only access https URLs.
+Attempting to access http URLs results in a network error from XMLHttpRequest.

-Here's a (rather handy!) example extension snippet that downloads a selected URL's contents as text, and copies it to the clipboard:
+Here's an example extension snippet that downloads a selected URL's contents as text, and copies it to the clipboard:

 ```yaml
 # popclip JS network example